kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 Then it leaves us with the decision about how to style things.
 This is where [shadcn/ui](https://ui.shadcn.com) comes into the picture.
 It's not a component library, but more of a code registry where you can copy/paste/modify the code to your content.
 It's built with Tailwind and Radix.

 shadcn/ui is a collection of reusable components that can be copied and pasted into your apps.
 Every component can be installed separately.
 It also provides a CLI that can be used to easily import components into your project, as simple as `npx shadcn-ui add card`, making it even more convenient to use.
 What's neat about shadcn/ui is that it combines Radix UI and Tailwind CSS.
-[This video](https://www.youtube.com/watch?v=DTGRIaAJYIo) walks through setting it up in different frameworks.
+The article ["The anatomy of shadcn/ui"](https://manupa.dev/blog/anatomy-of-shadcn-ui) covers its design principles, architecture overview and how the components are built.

 > [UI Colorgen](https://ui-colorgen.vercel.app) is an application built to help you with color setup in shadcn/ui.
 It generates variables for root in `globals.css` and creates the color section for `tailwind.config.js`.